-Dreamescape is a Cthulhu board game where you play as the dream spirit of a 1920’s pulp horror writer.
-Trapped behind the door of sleep by dreams tyrannous gods, you must explore the amorphous and ever-changing landscape, escape the clutches of Cthulhu’s minions and find a key and the linked gate that will lead out of the nightmare and win you the game.
+In Dreamescape you play as a dreaming spirit trapped behind the door of sleep by the Great Old Ones.
+You must explore the amorphous and ever-changing landscape, escape the clutches of Cthulhu’s minions and find a key and the linked gate that will lead you out of the nightmare back to the Waking World (and win you the game!)

 But Cthulhu and the Old Ones covet all that enter Dreamland and will not let you simply leave without a struggle.
 You must delve deep into the secrets of the land, survive encounters with dream denizens and piece together the story puzzles before you get the chance to escape.